Putler: After 2014

 The popularity of this pejorative increased in 2014.
 It was nominated for the "Word of the Year 2014" competition after the annexation of Crimea by Russia, which some politicians, publicists and journalists compared with the Anschluss of Austria in 1938, after which Nazi Germany unleashed the Second World War.
 The Washington Post cited a number of such statements and published photographs of Ukrainian protesters holding posters with the text "Putler — hands off Ukraine" and "Putler Kaput!" and caricatured drawings connecting the recognizable facial features of Vladimir Putin and Adolf Hitler.
 Several Russian linguists regarded this publication as deliberately shaping a negative image of Putin among readers.

+Courthouse News Service notes that the nickname “Putler” is part of Ukrainian propaganda.

 According to journalist Rodger Jones, the "Putler" reference was "prominent" during the protests in 2014 in front of the Russian embassy in Washington.

 In July 2014, after the appearance of photos from the FIFA World Cup, where Vladimir Putin and German сhancellor Angela Merkel were sitting next to each other, watching its final match, comments appeared on this photo on social networks, which read "Thank you, Mrs. Putler" (Danke, Frau Putler).
-According to The Guardian, the authors of these comments are Ukrainians who are dissatisfied with the position taken by the сhancellor regarding the Russo-Ukrainian War.
+According to The Guardian, the authors of these comments were Ukrainians who were dissatisfied with the position taken by the сhancellor regarding the Russo-Ukrainian War.

 The word "Putler" has frequently been used in academic and journalistic works when comparing insulting language used against Russians and Ukrainians.
 The word is generally used in combination with negative verbs, such as "attack" and "shits".

 References to "Putler" have been a common sight at international demonstrations against the actions of Russia's invasion of Ukraine in 2022.